 Irradiation, a now common gemstone treatment, can produce stable red tones in otherwise pale pink stones.
 Since this treatment is undetectable, assume all rubellites are treated, even though individual stones may not be.

-Due to hardness in the 7-7.5 range and no cleavage, all tourmalines make good jewelry stones.
-However, avoid rough handling and use protective settings for heavily included stones.
-Don’t use mechanical cleaning processes, such as ultrasonic or steam systems, on rubellites with filler treatments.
+Although rubellites are durable jewelry stones, avoid rough handling and use protective settings for heavily included stones.
+Inclusions as well as filler treatments may also make some rubellites sensitive to heat.
+Therefore, don’t use mechanical cleaning processes, such as ultrasonic or steam systems.
 Instead, use a soft brush, mild detergent, and warm water for cleaning.
 Otherwise, rubellite requires no special care.
-Consult our gemstone jewelry cleaning guide for more recommendations.